getsmart-token/gs_help_int/content/en/Help/User Roles/_index.md

 ### Earner Activities

 - Hold $GETS tokens in your wallet
-- Earn additional tokens based on the current value of $GETS
+- Earn additional tokens based on the tokenomics of staking $GETS
 - Participate in governance decisions (if applicable)
 - Monitor earnings and token value through the platform dashboard